 This is a blog for raving, for gym memberships instead of rocking chairs, and replacing calm acceptance with a few well-chosen four-letter words.
 I want to be blown out like a candle, while I’m still burning.

 Why sneakers?
-I’ve worn nothing but sneakers for the last fifteen years (with a few brief exceptions for dress-up occasions).
+I’ve worn nothing but sneakers for the last fifteen years (with a few brief exceptions, like the time my friend got married and announced, “No sneakers at my wedding!”).
 Sneakers are associated with having fun, relaxing and being yourself.
-Stilettos have become associated with female success; books have titles like “Success in stilettos.”
+Stilettos have become associated with female success; just google “success in stilettos.”

 The idea is that people, especially women, should accept pain and discomfort in exchange for beauty.
-In the 21st century, when women are landing fighter planes on Navy carrier decks and running major companies, this idea seems a little dated, to say the least.
+In the 21st century, when women are landing fighter planes on Navy carrier decks, this idea seems a little dated, to say the least.

 Aren’t those accomplishments impressive at any age?